auglxw/auglxw/README.md

 ## Hello, I'm Augustine ! :wave:

 I'm a third-year undergraduate at Nanyang Technological University Singapore, majoring in Computer Science with a second major in Business.
-My interests lie in full-stack development and artificial intelligence.
+My interestslies in full-stack development and artificial intelligence.
 I am particularly keen to explore the realm of serverless applications!
 Please feel free to browse through my projects and I would love to hear any feedback on how I can improve! :computer:

 The technologies I have worked with include: